sensu/sensu-docs-legacy/docs/0.29/api/overview.md

 Sensu API endpoints that support the `GET` HTTP method, support HTTP response content filtering, using one or more filter attributes.
-To specify a response content filter attribute, use a dot notation URL parameter, beginning with `filter.`, e.g.
+To use response content filtering, construct the URL for your API request using a dot notation query string parameter beginning with `filter.`, e.g. `/events?filter.client.environment=production`.
-`/events?filter.client.environment=production`.
 The Sensu API will only return response content objects that match the specified response content filter attributes.
 Multiple attributes may be specified for a request, e.g.